tecktrio/tecktrio/README.md

-- 👋 Hi, I’m @tecktrio ,My interestes ...
+- 👋 Hi, I’m Trio ,My interestes ...
 - 👀 Robotics and Developing Softwares that impliments the lastest tech features.
 - 🌱 Currently learning a framework in python called django to develop websites using the python which is my favorate language.
 - 💞️ I’m looking to collaborate on the projects that is based on the projects that is related to robotics AI and Mechine learning.